1oom-fork/1oom/README.md

 ===============

 1oom requires a copy of the Master of Orion (v1.3) LBX files.
+Please note that older saved games may not work in newer versions of 1oom.
+Read the [changelog](CHANGES) to learn more about the breaking changes.

 1.1 Windows, MSDOS
 ------------------

-Simply copy the EXE and DLLs (if any) to your MOO1 directory.
+Simply extract the desired [release](https://github.com/1oom-fork/1oom/releases) to your MOO1 directory.
-Alternatively copy your MOO1 LBX files to your 1oom directory.
+Alternatively copy your MOO1 LBX files (and saved games if needed) to your 1oom directory.
 See [usage_common](doc/usage_common.txt) if you prefer to use a separate directory.

 1.2 Unix (Linux)